LerryAlexander/docker-android-selenium-grid/README.md

 1. Go to the project root folder:
     - Run: `cd ~/<path_to_your_root_project_folder>/docker-android-selenium-grid/` (for example, in my case is `cd ~/eclipse-workspace/bfcl_e2e_automation/`)
 2. Create a docker base image basd on the **Dockerfile** which will contain **gradle 5.2.1** and **Java 8** for running android tests.
 This image will also store the entire source code from **docker-android-selenium-grid/**
-    - Run: `sudo docker build -t container-test .` **Note:** This execution will take a few minutes since it is creating the image for running the tests.
+    - Run: `sudo docker build -t framework_container .`
+    **Note:** This execution will take a few minutes since it is creating the image for running the tests.
 3. Run automated tests:
     - `sudo docker-compose up -d`